QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 Please see [the grain host](blueprints.md#host) for more details.

 ### inputs
-Similar to blueprint inputs, and Terraform inputs, the HELM grain inputs allowed to reuse the same HELM chart in different ways using different values override.
-Inputs provided to the HELM grain will be used when launching the HELM chart.
+Similar to blueprint inputs and Terraform inputs, the HELM grain inputs allow you to reuse the same HELM chart in different ways using different values overrides.
+Inputs provided to the HELM grain are used when launching the HELM chart.
 We recommend using Torque's auto-discovery capability to quickly model your HELM chart within Torque including all defined inputs.

 ```yaml"
 grains: